airbrake/airbrake-js/packages/browser/README.md

 ### Filtering errors

 There may be some errors thrown in your application that you're not interested in sending to Airbrake, such as errors thrown by 3rd-party libraries, or by browser extensions run by your users.

 The Airbrake notifier makes it simple to ignore this chaff while still processing legitimate errors.
 Add filters to the notifier by providing filter functions to `addFilter`.

-`addFilter` accepts the entire [error notice](https://airbrake.io/docs/api/#create-notice-v3) to be sent to Airbrake, and provides access to the `context`, `environment`, `params`, and `session` values submitted with the notice, as well as the single-element `errors` array with its `backtrace` element and associated backtrace lines.
+`addFilter` accepts the entire
+[error notice](https://airbrake.io/docs/api/#create-notice-v3) to be sent to Airbrake and provides access to the `context`, `environment`, `params`, and `session` properties.
+It also includes the single-element `errors` array with  its `backtrace` property and associated backtrace lines.

 The return value of the filter function determines whether or not the error notice will be submitted.
-  * If a null value is returned, the notice is ignored.
+  * If `null` is returned, the notice is ignored.
   * Otherwise, the returned notice will be submitted.

 An error notice must pass all provided filters to be submitted.